BSalita/SH_Bidding/FAQ.md

 ### How is the approach better than a neural net (NN)?
 Deterministic systems are:
-- Transparent, offering clear reasoning for each decision.
+- Transparent and explainable, offering clear reasoning for each decision.
-- Efficient, as they do not require extensive training data.
+- Effective and precise selection of bids.
 - Consistent, reducing variability in performance.

 ### In what way is a NN better?